software-students-fall2024/3-python-package-ejh/README.md

 ```
 pytest
 ```
-5. Add New Tests
+5. Add New Tests\
-If you add new functionality, include tests in the tests/ directory.
+If you add new functionality, include tests in the tests directory.

 ## Team members